Dear readers of ADxS.org, please forgive the disruption.

 Other medications for ADHD

-In this article, we summarize - for the sake of completeness - other medications that have been mentioned in individual publications in connection with ADHD but are not widely used or discussed for the treatment of ADHD.
+In this article we summarize - for the sake of completeness - other medications that have been mentioned in individual publications in connection with ADHD, but are not widely used or discussed for the treatment of ADHD.

-1. Other primary dopaminergic drugs
+1. Other primarily dopaminergic drugs

 1.1.
 Risperidone

-Dosage: low (0.5 to 1.5 mg/day divided into two doses).1
+Dosage: low (0.5 to 1.5 mg/day, divided into two doses).1

 1.2.
 Isoproterenol / Isoprenaline